Objectives / Rules

-- Each row and column requires exactly one A, B and C (and two blank squares).
+- Fill every row and column with exactly one A, B, and C (and two blank squares).

-- The clues around the edge tell you which letter appears first in that direction in that row or column.
+- The clues tell you which letter appears first in that direction in that row or column.

 See the Starting Ideas and Walkthrough below for extra tips and tricks.